-Now, car makers are beginning to design with an awareness of hacking vulnerabilities.
+Car makers are beginning to design vehicles with an awareness of hacking vulnerabilities.
 They’ve even been paying hackers to uncover new vulnerabilities in vehicle software, sometimes up to $1,500 per discovery!
 In fact, hackers have the hottest jobs in the auto industry right now and are in high demand.
 The Defense Advanced Research Projects Agency (DARPA) is just one organization that pays hackers to find security issues.

 The Future of Car Hacking

 The future of car hacking looks bleak for car owners.
 As problems with new technology arise (and arise they always also do initially), tech companies will step in and solve them before they turn into common disasters.
 There is no denying the fact that people will be more prone to car hacking as cars increasingly become connected to the internet.
 Entry is already a problem and people will continue to devise new ways of stealing cars.
 As for driving others off the road or causing all functions to become disabled—hackers will become more sophisticated, but so will vehicles.
 Manufacturers are learning how to prevent this issue.

 Can My Car Get Hacked?

 The fact is that the extreme examples of how a car can be hacked into are not very real threats to most cars on the road.
 For one thing, the hacker can’t be very far.
 Also, the hacker must initially access the car’s network through some sort of connection.
 This could be Wi-Fi or some sort of port in the dashboard.
 The only hackers capable of doing any real damage seem to need extensive knowledge of CAN protocol, which is the components cars use to communicate with one another.
 There aren’t too many people out there with this skill—at least for now.